asherp/audiolizer/WorkLog.md

+* pushing docker version
-* looking at html midi players
+* looking at html midi players:
+* https://github.com/cifkao/html-midi-player javascript - but how to embed?
+* https://surikov.github.io/webaudiofont/ this is a really beautiful html-only midi system. we could build a dash component around this.
+That would open the door to custom instruments, etc.

 * added midi download
-* html midi players

-- https://github.com/cifkao/html-midi-player javascript - but how to embed?
-- https://surikov.github.io/webaudiofont/ this is a really beautiful html-only midi system. we could build a dash component around this

 ### 2021-06-19 21:56:47.016441: clock-in